Ice Safety

 • If you’re not sure about the ice, don’t go on the ice.

-• Wear ice escape picks (a small, padded, floating set of ice picks that hang around your neck or from your snow suit and can be used to pull yourself out of the water and back on to the ice).
+• Wear ice escape picks.
 A variety of styles are available, and many of them can be purchased for under $50.

-• Keep distance between each snowmobile, so if an area of ice does give way only one sled will be affected.
+• Keep distance between each snowmobile, so if ice does give way only one snowmobile will be affected.

 • Always travel with rope, pull strap, shovel, and other related equipment for safely and effectively pulling out snowmobiles that get stuck.

-• Always carry some dry clothing to change into in case you get wet trying to retrieve a stuck snowmobile.
+• Always carry some dry clothing to change into in case you get wet.

 • Avoid areas where creeks and rivers enter and exit lakes, and other areas known to have a strong current.
 Ice will usually be significantly thinner in areas with flowing water directly underneath.